-explores the diversity and innovation of American music and its influence in our culture.
-Topics include a history of jazz from early blues to jazz in the 1990's, Latin popular music's, rock and roll, popular music after 1970, music in theater and films, and America opera and mainstream concert music.
-Course Rotation: Spring.
+Explores the diversity and innovation of American music and its influence in our culture.
+Topics include a history of jazz from early blues to jazz in the 1990's, popular Latin music, rock and roll, popular music after 1970, music in theatre and films, and America opera and mainstream concert music.
+Course rotation: Spring.